+Prerequisite: Counter Registration Required.

+EAST ASIAN STUDIES

+Associate professors: Jenike (Anthropology, chair), Sung (Chinese and Japanese), Vorenkamp (Religious Studies), Yang (Chinese and Japanese)

+Assistant professors: Balsekar (Government), Palmer (Chinese and Japanese), Tsomu (History)

+Lecturer: Wegehaupt (Gender Studies and East Asian Studies)

-Associate professors: B. Jenike\\ (Anthropology, chair terms I and II), Sung (Chinese and Japanese, chair term III), Vorenkamp (Religious Studies), Yang\ (Chinese and Japanese) Assistant professors: Balsekar (Government), Palmer (Chinese and Japanese), Tsomu (History) \ On leave Term(s) I, II, III; \\ On leave Term III The Program in East Asian Studies is dedicated to the study of the civilizations, cultures, and contemporary importance of East Asia.
+The Program in East Asian Studies is dedicated to the study of the civilizations, cultures, and contemporary importance of East Asia.
 The rich cultural heritages and the political and economic significance of the region are covered by courses in anthropology, history, government, literature, and religious studies.

+On leave Term(s) II; On leave Term(s) III

+2013-2014 Course Catalog

-2012-2013 Course Catalog Required for the major in East Asian studies Twelve courses as follows:
+Required for the major in East Asian studies

+Twelve courses as follows: